barluzon/Co-Market/README.md

 # Co-Market - Online Grocery Shopping Project

 ## Project Goals
-The Online Grocery Shopping project aims to create a comfortable and convenient environment that enables customers to purchase and compare a variety of food products online, considering different vendors and food chains' prices.
+The Online Grocery Shopping - "Co-Market" project aims to create a comfortable and convenient environment that enables customers to purchase and compare a variety of food products online, considering different vendors and food chains' prices.
 The primary objectives of the project are as follows:

 1. **Price Comparison:** Enable users to easily compare prices of their desired products and create the most cost-effective grocery basket.